Welcome to our grammar lesson about the Spanish verb gustar.

-In order to use the verb “gustar” in sentences, we need to associate each of the 6 persons in Spanish with two “Blocks”.
-They are presented in the following table:
+In order to use the verb “gustar”, we need to associate each possible person with 2 blocks.

 a mis amigos